 Like clockwork, Humble’s back with another weekly bundle.
 Now, unlike last week’s outing, this one focuses entirely on indie games… with a twist of IndieCade.
 Makes sense, seeing how this particular festival is kicking off tomorrow (the 14th)!
 Shame I won’t be able to attend, seeing how it takes place ~4,000 miles from where I live.
 But alas, that’s beside the point… this is about cheap indie games!

-The fact not all participants are available in a DRM-free flavor is bound to upset some, believe it or not.
+The fact not all participants are available in a DRM-free flavour is bound to upset some, believe it or not.
 But while the days of Humble prioritizing DRM-free and multi-platform availability are long gone, the quality of their bundles remains high.
 Plenty of brainteasers and thought-provoking content in this lineup, with both Dear Esther and Luxuria Superbia (you’ll see) having joined the ranks.
-Anyway, as always, applicable soundtracks will be included with purchase and you can decide who (Humble, developers, charity) gets how much, by adjusting the sliders.
-Now, how about them games?
+Anyway, as always, applicable soundtracks will be included with the purchase and you can decide who (Humble, developers, charity) gets how much, by adjusting the sliders.

 And Yet It Moves (Windows, Mac, Linux – Steam, DRM-free)